 Day 4: Baku – Gobustan – Ateshgah – Gala – Baku (Azerbaijan) [B,L,D]

-Gobustan, is a historical and an architectural reserve under the open sky with the unique cave paintings of Neolithic Times, which is located in 70 kilometers from Baku.
+Gobustan, is a historical and an architectural reserve under the open sky with the unique cave paintings of Neolithic Times, which is 70 kilometers from Baku.
 There are more than 6,000 Petroglyphs (rock carvings) dated over 12,000 years old in Gobustan.
 The figures reflect the life of people in the Stone Age – hunting, recreation, dance, accompanied by the melodious sounds of “Gaval Dash” (a large rock with a deep resonant sound).
-Thanks to the huge rocks, there were formed many caves, which served as a refuge for ancient people and helped to survive during bad weather.
+Thanks to the huge rocks, there were formed many caves, which served as a refuge for ancient people and helped to survive during severe weather.
 Before the start of the tour to Gobustan we will visit the newly-built hi-tech museum of the same name.
 After lunch, we will have an excursion to the Temple of Fire Worshipers in Ateshgah.

 Day 5: Baku – Shamakhi – Maraza – Lahic – Sheki (Azerbaijan) [B,L,D]